-Problem Statement 4: Students must have College and career readiness standards in order to meet state standards Root Cause: Lack of available CTE courses, students not being able to pass TSI assessments, and not having any available options for trade certificates prevents campus from reaching state requirements of college ready students
+Problem Statement 4: Students must have College and career readiness standards in order to meet state standards of accountability, increase the opportunity for CCMR pathways on the MBLC campus is imperative Root Cause: Lack of available CTE courses, students not being able to pass TSI assessments, and not having any available options for trade certificates prevents campus from reaching state requirements of college ready students

-Problem Statement 1: Students need to attend school at least 90% of the time in order to pass EOC assessments and complete the credits necessary to graduate Root Cause: Outside factors in the students life from Covid-19 lock downs, poor family life that forces them into working, past non inclusive school environments, previous poor school experiences in social & academics.
-These experiences have caused students to develop escape mechanism and avoidance behaviors that start with not attending school.
+Problem Statement 1: Students need to attend school at least 90% of the time: in order to pass EOC assessments and complete and earn the credits necessary to graduate, and to prepare them for future work.
+Root Cause: Outside factors in the students life, poor family life that forces them into working, past non inclusive school environments, previous poor school experiences in the areas of social & academics.
+These experiences have caused students to develop escape mechanism and avoidance behaviors that lead to not attending school.

-Problem Statement 2: Students must have College and career readiness standards in order to meet state standards Root Cause: Lack of available CTE courses, students not being able to pass TSI assessments, and not having any available options for trade certificates prevents campus from reaching state requirements of college ready students
+Problem Statement 2: Students must have College and career readiness standards in order to meet state standards of accountability, increase the opportunity for CCMR pathways on the MBLC campus is imperative Root Cause: Lack of available CTE courses, students not being able to pass TSI assessments, and not having any available options for trade certificates prevents campus from reaching state requirements of college ready students